Apollo-ARTE/Axys-RhinoPlugin/CONTRIBUTING.md

    git push origin feature/your-feature-name
    ```
 2. Open a Pull Request (PR) on GitHub.
-3. Describe your changes:
+3. Follow the pull request template and make sure to include:
-   - What was changed
+   - What you changed
-   - Why it was needed
+   - Why you did it
-   - How it was tested
+   - How to test it

 Draft PRs are welcome if you'd like early feedback.